Variables in manifest

 PackageDir | The absolute path of the package |

-Root | Same as “PackageDir” variable |
+Root | Same as the “PackageDir” variable |

-Cache | Same as “PackageDir” variable |
+Cache | Same as the “PackageDir” variable |

-Os | The OS, “windows”, “linux”, and “darwin” |
+Os | The OS: “windows”, “linux”, or “darwin” |

 Arch | The system architecture: “arm64”, “amd64” |

-Binary | The binary file name of the command launcher |
+Binary | The binary file name of the Command Launcher |

 Extension | The system-aware binary extension, "" for linux, “.exe” for windows |

-ScriptExtension | The system-aware scritp extension, “.sh” for linux, “.bat” for windows |
+ScriptExtension | The system-aware script extension, “.sh” for linux, “.bat” for windows |

-Fields that accepts variables
+Fields that accept variables

 , args